trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		ResourceVector: the vector whose contents you want to change at coordinates x, y, and z.
 		resource: the resource that you want to change; currently supports "water", "nitrogen", "phosphorus" and "potassium".
 		change: the amount that you want to change the value of the resource by.
 Negative values will subtract, positive values will add.
+		min: the minimum acceptable value that the resource should be changed to; defaults to 0.
+		max: the maximum acceptable value that the resource should be changed to; defaults to UINT_MAX (the maximum value of an unsigned int).
 		-
 		Output: int, the amount that was subtracted from the resource.
 Added values will come out negative.
 		-
-		Note: this function CANNOT reduce the value of a resource to <0, or increase it to >(2^16).
+		Note: this function CANNOT reduce the value of a resource to <min, or increase it to >max.
-		If a change would bring the value out of the 0-(2^16) range, the function sets the value to 0 or (2^16), and returns the amount of change that actually occured to get it there.
+		If a change would bring the value out of the min-max range, the function sets the value to min or max, and returns the negative amount of change that actually occured to get it there.
 _______________________

 		initializeResources(int depth, int length, int width, int TopsoilDepth)